Free standard shipping and returns on all orders

 The sensory impact of lactonic fragrances

-Lactonic fragrances aren't just limited to a gentle scent; they also evoke deep memories and emotions.
+Lactonic fragrances are not limited to a soft aroma; they also evoke deep memories and emotions.
 Some examples include perfumes that capture:

 • The essence of whipped cream with fruit.